dexterdev8/forza-napoli/README.md

 |Rps|slice.prod.robot|

 ##Tools
 Tools come in all sorts of size and shapes.
-What it cannot be considered is, each robot has all the tools at the same time.
-Each robot has one tool attached and is the tool the element that determines what kind of routine or sequence the robot will perform.
-This way, when introducing a new tool (we create a new tool in the "tools" folder), we can easily instantiate a new robot with the new tool attached
+What it cannot be considered all robots to have attached all tools.
+So, each robot has one tool attached and is the tool the element that determines what kind of routine or sequence the robot will perform.
+This way, when introducing a new tool (we create a new tool in the "tools" folder) This way we can easily instantiate a new robot with the new tool attached.
 ### Ingredients
 This tool has one task, to spread the ingredients on the pizza